 This is a follow up to the presentation the FDA made to my ASTM International committee on nonconforming imported titanium.
 It should have met ASTM F136 for surgical implants, however the Quality Systems at the mill that melted it were inadequate.
 More information from the FDA and a bit of legal analysis.

-I miss the idea of a single non-staining, non-toxic agent that Techni-Care represented for skin preparation, and have been trying other options.
+I like the idea of a single non-staining, non-toxic agent that Techni-Care represented for skin preparation, and have been trying other options.
 Here is some further information, a fun presentation, and some links

 Clean shouldn’t smell like anything at all…